gangotrigupta-61/Mywoods-Website/README.md

 npm run lint
 ```

-## Notes
+## Notes 📝

-- The woods catalog is data-driven and will not render correctly if the backend API is unavailable.
+- The woods catalog depends on the backend API and will not render correctly if the service is unavailable.
-- The CMS navigation appears only when a token exists in `localStorage`.
+- The CMS navigation appears only when a valid token exists in `localStorage`.
-- The current design uses Bootstrap alongside custom project styles in `src/global.css` and related CSS files.
+- The current UI uses Bootstrap alongside custom styles in `src/global.css` and related CSS files.

-Open for collaboration and ThankYou for visiting TimberCraft.
+Open to collaboration and open to constructive feedback for future improvements. 🤝